Colugo, Primates, Rabbits and Rodents

 American Red Squirrel is one of the smaller tree squirrels being brownish or reddish with white underparts.
 These native North American species occupy many types of forest and woodland and thrive in urban areas.

 Grey Squirrels are native to eastern North American where they prefer extensive, diversely vegetated woodlands.
-A successful introduced species to Great Britain where they have forced the native red squirrels from most of their range.
+A successful introduced species to Great Britain forced the native red squirrels from most of their range.
 Frequent visitors to gardens and often consider being a pest.

 Himalayan Striped Squirrel found in forests above 700 m in the northern Indomalaya region.
 I photographed them at Fraser’s Hill in Malaysia.